zandi/ebpf-stack-pivot-detection/whitepaper.md

 There are known false positives with Golang applications, which are currently resolved with hardcoded allowed ranges.
-In testing this has exhibited as running for extended periods of time with no false positive, then a sudden burst as some thread of a golang application has its stack allocated outside a range in the allowlist.
-Ongoing research can reduce occurences of these false positives.
+In testing this has exhibited as running for extended periods of time with no false positive, then a sudden burst as some user thread of a Golang application has its stack allocated outside a range in the allowlist.

+This is due to Golang user stacks being allocated in the Golang runtime's heap.
+Golang user stacks can be relocated elsewhere in the runtime heap as they grow or shrink, and heap arenas can by dynamically allocated.
+The hints used for allocation can allow for a more reliable allowlist, though these hints don't guarantee a mapping at that location.
+This may result in false positives from Golang being eliminated in all but rare or difficult to reproduce cases.

+Testing has yet to uncover other false positives that couldn't be quickly remedied.

 ### False Negatives

 There are a few false negative cases uncovered in testing, some of which may be resolved with further research, and some which may not.

-* In certain cases a region allocated with mmap appears to share a VMA with the stack region, leading to that mmap'd region being considered part of the stack.
-Deeper understanding of how VMAs are used in memory management may make a solution clear.

 * Golang allowlist ranges could allow a full bypass, if an attacker could first achieve a controlled memory allocation at that address.
 For example, if the attacker